GIVT: Generative Infinite-Vocabulary Transformers: Generative infinite-vocabulary transformers

 \subsection{Inference}

-Given a VAE and GIVT trained as above, we run GIVT during inference either causally (see Fig.~\ref{fig:arch}) or as in MaskGIT~\citep{chang2022maskgit}.
-We now investigate the various inference schemes that have been developed for discrete transformers, and derive their continuous counterparts.
+Given a VAE and GIVT trained as above, during inference we sample form GIVT either sequentially (see Fig.~\ref{fig:arch}) or as in MaskGIT~\cite{chang2022maskgit} and decode the sampled sequence into an image.
+We now investigate the various inference schemes for discrete transformers, and derive their continuous counterparts.